 The Council is ultimately responsible for UCP's system of internal control and for reviewing its effectiveness.
+However, such a system is designed to manage rather than eliminate the risk of failure to achieve business objectives, and can provide only reasonable assurance and not absolute assurance against misstatement or loss.

-The Council has delegated the day-to-day responsibility to the Academic Director, as Accounting Officer, for maintaining a sound system of internal control that supports the achievement of all policies, aims and objectives, whilst safeguarding the public funds and assets for which she is personally responsible, in accordance with the responsibilities assigned to her in the Grant Funding Agreements between UCP and the funding bodies.
+The Council has delegated the day-to-day responsibility to the Academic Director, as Accounting Officer, for maintaining a sound system of internal control that supports the achievement of all policies, aims and objectives, whilst safeguarding the public funds and assets for which she is personally responsible, in accordance with the responsibilities assigned to her in the Grant Funding Agreements between UCP and the funding body and the OfS registration conditions.
 She is also responsible for reporting to the Council any material weaknesses or breakdowns in internal control.